 Plugins are a general reusable solution to a recurring problem within a given context.
 The plugin system isn't a finished chunk of code that can just be transferred directly into your own code; rather, it's a description or template for solving a specific problem that can be used in many different situations.
 Plugins also include some generalized utility code that demonstrates a pattern.
 This is meant to assist the developer who can use this utility code as a starting point instead of having to rewrite the boilerplate pieces each time.
 In software engineering we call this a design pattern.
 This one just happens to be specific to Drupal.

 Plugins are used to solve the problem where you need to allow one or more modules to provide additional "things" that implement the same interface but provide distinctly different functionality.
-And in most cases, then provide a site administrator with a list of those "things" so she can choose and configure the appropriate functionality for her use-case.
+And in most cases, then provide a site administrator with a list of those "things" so they can choose and configure the appropriate functionality for their use case.

 Blocks are the classic example.
 In Drupal every block consists of essentially the same parts: a label, some content, and various settings related to visibility and cacheability.
 How that label and content is generated is likely very different from one module to the next, though.
 A custom block with static content vs. one provided by Views, for example.